 Want to learn more about your concrete pool surface options?
 Check out our guide comparing plaster, tile, and aggregate finishes for a full overview of each.

 How Long Will a Concrete Pool Last?

-A concrete pool should last decades (we’re talking 50 years or more) if it is properly maintained.
+A concrete pool should last a long time if it is properly maintained.
 While the shell of the pool can become damaged if the building was not done correctly, a well-constructed concrete swimming pool should last a lifetime.

 Keep in mind that while the pool itself can last a really long time, the finish that you apply (plaster, tile, aggregate) will not.
 These will need to be replaced and maintained over time as well as any surrounding patio concrete or tile.
 Your pool will also require deep cleaning and acid washing every few years.

 Think about how a car works.
 If you never clean it, rotate the tires, or change the oil, it’s not going to function as well or last as long.
 Your swimming pool works the same way.
 If you keep it clean and maintain it the way you’re supposed to, it will stay in good condition.